 The Company's foreign exchange risk is related to its stock holdings.
 The Company limits its holdings in foreign equity to 10% of investments in accordance with its investment policy.
 Foreign currency changes are monitored by the investment committee and holdings are adjusted when out of balance with its investment policy.
-A 1% change in the value of the United States dollar would affect the fair value of stocks and cash by approximately \$23,762, which would be reflected in net income or other comprehensive income.
+A 1% change in the value of the United States dollar would affect the fair value of stocks and cash by approximately \$30,363, which would be reflected in the statement of comprehensive income.